BrenPatF/brenpatf.github.io/_posts/2022-08-07-shortest-path-analysis-of-large-networks-by-sql-and-plsql.md

 Two more scalable algorithms have been proposed for finding shortest paths, and for subnetwork grouping, and have been first explained in abstract terms.
 They have then been implemented in PL/SQL with embedded SQL and tables to store intermediate solutions.

-We have applied these PL/SQL programs to a range of problems, upto a size of 2,800,309 nodes and 109,262,592 links, and obtained solutions for all of them.
+We have applied these PL/SQL programs to a range of datasets, upto a size of 2,800,309 nodes and 109,262,592 links, and obtained solutions for all of them.

 We have applied several methods for execution time profiling, including the author's own code timing package [Timer_Set](https://github.com/BrenPatF/timer_set_oracle), and identified tuning opportunities for the subnetwork grouping procedure.